fkabell3/arinstall/TROUBLESHOOTING.md

 Reboot:<br>
         `Shell> reset`<br>
 Now your computer should boot normally if it didn't before.<br>

+# Script fails to download git package due to outdated glibc
+Error message `git:/usr/lib/libc.so.6: version \`GLIBC_<version>' not found (required by git)` is solvable by updating glibc with `pacman -Sy glibc`

 # Filesystem mounting fails before pacstrap/basestrap
 Make sure you do not have duplicate filesystem labels on disk.
 For instance, if `/dev/vg/rootfs` has `LABEL=rootfs`, make sure another filesystem such as on `nvme0n1p1` does not have the same `LABEL=rootfs` (check with `blkid`).
 I ran into this error when testing a new version of the script on a computer formatted with a very old version.
 The solution was to `wipefs -af /dev/$diskp<num>` on the affected partitions.